A colonoscopy looks at the whole of the inside of the large bowel.

 - clear soup

-If you take iron tablets or other medicines that can make you constipated, you might need to stop these for 1 week before the test.
+If you take iron tablets or other medicines that can make you constipated, you might need to stop these a week before the test.

 You usually have a colonoscopy as an outpatient in the endoscopy department at the hospital.
 You wear a hospital gown and might also wear paper shorts with an opening at the back.